Featured Snippets that Answer Questions

 According to that order, the search results are ordered according to those scores and provided to a searcher’s device.

 The user devices receive the search results pages and render the pages for presentation to users.

 In response to the searcher selecting a search result at their device, the device requests the resource identified by the resource locator included in the selected search result.

 The website publisher hosting the resource receives a request for the resource from the user’s device and provides the resource to the requesting device.

 The queries that are submitted from user devices are stored in query logs.

 Selection data for those queries and web pages referenced by the search results and selected by users are also stored in selection logs.

-The query logs and the selection logs define search history data that includes data from and related to previous search requests associated with unique identifiers.
+The query logs and the selection logs define search history data that includes data from previous search requests associated with unique identifiers.

 The selection logs represent actions that are taken in response to search results provided by the search engine.

 Examples of such actions included in those selection logs include clicks on search results.